koheimiya/checkpoint/README.md

 ```

 ### Commandline tool
-`taskproc`'s Task classes have a utility method for parsing commandline arguments.
+`TaskBase` have a utility classmethod to run with commandline arguments.
 For example,
 ```python
 # taskfile.py